-A day has passed since Hollywood filmmaker and actor Rob Reiner and his wife, Michele Singer Reiner, were found dead at their residence in Los Angeles on Sunday, and their son, Nick Reiner, was arrested for their alleged murder, but film buffs are yet to come to terms with the loss.
+Hollywood filmmaker and actor Rob Reiner and his wife, Michele Singer Reiner, were found dead at their residence in Los Angeles on Sunday.
+Later, their son Nick Reiner was arrested in the alleged murder of his parents.

 This Is Spinal Tap (1984)

-The clichéd attempts of a director entering the acting phase were not Rob Reiner’s achievement in creating something remarkable.
-Through the legendary mockumentary This Is Spinal Tap, Reiner talks about how the world looks at rock bands.
+The clichéd attempts of a director entering into the acting phase were indeed not Rob Reiner’s achievement to show up in creating something remarkable.
+Through the legendary mockumentary, This Is Spinal Tap, Reiner quips about how the world looks at rock bands.

-Reiner portrays Marty DiBergi, a hardcore follower of the British heavy metal band Spinal Tap, who is in the process of creating a documentary about the band.
+Reiner portrays Marty DiBergi, a hardcore follower of British heavy metal band Spinal Tap, who is in the process of creating a documentary about the band.
 He and the other cast members, with their delivery of humorous phrases with a straight face, turned the whole work into a mockumentary.
-It is a cult classic packed with forever-remembered improvised wit.
+It’s a cult classic packed with forever-remembered improvised wits.
 Reiner, in an interview, stated that This Is Spinal Tap was initially filmed without a script.
 The writing for the film was done in the editing room.
-A sequel was released this year, titled The End Continues.
+A sequel was released this year titled The End Continues.

 The Princess Bride (1987)

-The storyteller inside Reiner shines through in The Princess Bride, where a grandfather tells the story of a farm boy named Westley, who falls in love with a princess named Buttercup, to his bedridden grandson.
+The storyteller inside Reiner shines through in The Princess Bride, with the grandfather who tells the story of a farm boy named Westley who falls in love with a princess named Buttercup, to his bedridden grandson.

-Reiner's fascination with the novel of the same name and his connection to the writer William Goldman led him to adapt it into a movie.
+Reiner’s fascination with the novel by the same name and his connection to the writer William Goldman made him adapt it into a movie.

-The film unfolds with numerous cutaway shots, which cover different chapters of the princess and farm boy's relationship fulfillment journey and the narration.
+The film unfolds with enormous cut-away shots, which cover different chapters of the princess-farm boy relationship fulfilment journey and the narration.

 Misery (1990)

-Based on Stephen King’s novel, the movie portrays how terrifying the words “I’m your number one fan” would be to a celebrity.
-Reiner’s incredible direction has made the pain and injuries portrayed in the film penetrate the screen to the audience.
+Based on Stephen King’s novel, the movie portrays how terrifying the words ‘I’m your number one fan’ would be to a celebrity.
+Reiner’s incredible direction has made the pain and injuries portrayed in the film penetrate through the screen to the audience.
 It showcased Reiner’s exceptional skill in turning his frames into gruesome and discombobulating visuals.

 A Few Good Men (1992)